Long Beach Unified School District jobs - 293 jobs

 MINIMUM APPLICATION REQUIREMENTS:

-An online application and any document listed below must be submitted:
+An online application and any documents listed below must be submitted for completion of application by 8:00 pm on January 21, 2026:

 Copies of required certificates, transcripts or diplomas may be submitted with application.
 District may require that originals be presented for verification prior to employment.
 Please check with Human Resources regarding acceptable documents.
 For positions requiring college course work official transcripts will be required upon employment.